LivTel/weave-scan/README.md

 * Move sensor head to starting position (`--m`) defined by window (`--w`) parameter, begin scan (`--s`) and read data to [**file**].
 Scan intervals are set by the `--sxi` and `--syi` flags.
 Units are in mm.
-Window coordinates are measured as (*x1*,*x2*,*y1*,*y2*).
+Window coordinates are measured as (*x1*,*x2*,*y1*,*y2*), e.g. to scan a window from 0 to 300mm in both x and y, with an increment of 1mm:

 `sudo python scan.py [file] --m --w 0,300,0,300 --s --sxi 1 --syi 1`

 It is also possible to scan in *aperture* mode using `multi_scan.py`.
-In this mode, a series of apertures with x and y coordinates defined by the `--wx` and `--wy` appendable flags are scanned over a box of size `--b`, `--n` times (default 1) with an increment of `--i`.
-Seperate files outputted for each, e.g. for four apertures of (150, 150), (150, 200), (250, 150), and (250, 200).
+In this mode, a series of apertures with x and y coordinates defined by the `--wx` and `--wy` *appendable* flags are scanned over a box of size `--b`, `--n` times (default 1) with an increment of `--i`.
+Seperate files outputted for each, e.g. for four apertures of (150, 150), (150, 200), (200, 150), and (200, 200):

-`sudo python multi_scan.py --wx 150 --wx 250 --wy 150 --wy 200 --b 1 --i 0.1 --n 1`
+`sudo python multi_scan.py --wx 150 --wx 200 --wy 150 --wy 200 --b 1 --i 0.1 --n 1`

-# Enable Environment Monitoring Over HTTP
+## Enabling a Web Interface

-Append the plots (`--p`) flag to `scan.py` calls and symlink the weave-scan directory to a directory served by apache, e.g. `/var/www/html`.
+To enable a web interface for environment monitoring, symlink the `weave-scan` directory to a directory served by apache, e.g. `/var/www/html`.
+The (`--p`) flag must have been used when invoking scans in order to generate depth, temperature and humidity plots.

 # Data Calibration

 Data recorded by the scanner is subject to instrument errors, both repeatable and random, arising from the shape of the translation stages (giving error of *z* ~20micron) and temperature fluctuations (giving error of *z* ~5micron).
-There are a series of calibration files that can be used to compensate for these effects if the desired accuracy is to be lower than a few tens of micron.
+There are a series of calibration files that can be used to compensate for these effects if the desired depth accuracy is to be lower than a few tens of micron.
 A description of the procedure to generate these files is given in the following sections.

-Two files are provided as per specification from the manufacturer to map encoder values to actual values for both the x and y stages.
+Additonally, two files are provided as per specification from the manufacturer to map encoder values to actual values for both the x and y stages.
 These are found in `calibration_files/4585591[56?]_cal.dat`.
-These calibration files will automatically be used by any routine with stage x/y position correction as an option unless the `--nc` flag is specified.
+These files will automatically be used by any routine with stage x/y position correction as an option unless the `--nc` flag is specified.

 ## Building a Temperature Calibration File

-Depending on ambient air temperature, the scanner reading drifts non-linearly to the order of ~3um/deg.
+Depending on ambient air temperature, the scanner reading drifts non-linearly to the order of ~3micron/deg.
 To correct for this, the sensor is read out without moving the stages and the air-con turned off (only if the temperature has already stabilised at the air-con set temperature).
 Obviously the temperature sensor must be attached.

 ### 1. Generating the Data